lcdm-uiuc/info490-sp16/orientation/Pre-Class_Activity.md

 - What type of data are you interested in exploring in more detail?
 - What experience do you have with cloud computing?

-Post your self-introduction by clicking the `Add a new discussion topic` button, below.
+Post your self-introduction by clicking the `Add a new discussion topic` button.

 Read your classmates’ postings.
 Pick at least one of your classmates’ postings that is most interesting to you and add your friendly comments.